zuplo/docs/docs/articles/local-development.md

    npm install zuplo@latest
 ```

-You need to include the `@latest` to ensure that you are getting the latest.
+You must include the @latest to ensure you are getting the latest.
+Otherwise,
-Otherwise, you could end up with an older version that is cached locally on your
+you could have an older version cached locally on your machine.
-machine.

 You can compare if you have the latest version by looking at the version number
 on [NPM](https://www.npmjs.com/package/zuplo?activeTab=versions)